 Discover how to get that restaurant taste at home.
 Learn How To Reduce Balsamic Vinegar.
 It’s actually very simple, and adds a delicious flavor to a lot of different foods.

 There are two main types of balsamic vinegars that do well when drizzled.
 The first one is more costly, it is aged balsamic vinegar.
 It is quite expensive to purchase, but has a deliciously rich taste.
 The second type is a thinner mid quality balsamic vinegar.
-Both kinds can be reduced in a saucepan at home, until it reaches your desired thickness.
+Both kinds can be reduced in a saucepan at home, until it reaches the desired thickness.

 How to Reduce Your Own: